Serving the Nations at Brother Bill’s

 What your gift makes possible this summer:

-$25 sends a child to Soccer Camp for a week: lunch included, and a place to belong.
+$50 sends one child to Soccer Camp for the week: lunch every day, and a place to belong.

-$75 covers a family’s groceries for a full summer month, so parents can plan instead of scramble.
+$100 covers a family's groceries for a full summer month.

 North Texas Giving Day is September 17.
 Brother Bill’s will be there.
 Mark your calendar.